Cast-iron architecture: Prefabricated and transportable buildings

 Since it could be used for all the structural members that would be cast in a foundry and then transported to site for erection, it was soon realised it could just as easily be transported anywhere in the world.
 The Commissioner's House of the Royal Naval Dockyard, Bermuda designed by Edward Holl and built in the 1820s, is considered to be the first residence that used cast iron structure, for the verandahs, and floor and roof framing, and proved the concept of prefabrication and transportation long distances.
-Designers and foundries in the UK and France went on to produce all kinds of prefabricated cast iron structures and items for shipping to their colonies, from decorative elements to structural components to entire buildings.
-During the Victorian gold rush in Australia in the 1850s hundreds of various types of prefabricated structures were shipped out from England, in timber, cast or wrought iron, or a combination, often with corrugated iron for the walls and roof.
-They included houses, stores, three complete churches, and a theatre; the most elaborate surviving structure is the completely cast iron Corio Villa, in Geelong.
+Designers and foundries in the UK, France and Germany went on to produce all kinds of prefabricated cast iron structures and items for shipping to the colonies, from decorative elements to structural components to entire buildings.
+During the Victorian gold rush in Australia in the 1850s hundreds of various types of prefabricated structures were shipped out from foundries in England and Scotland, in timber, cast or wrought iron, or a combination, often with corrugated iron for the walls and roof.
+They included houses, stores, at least three complete churches, and an entire theatre; the most elaborate surviving structure in Australia is the completely cast iron Corio Villa, in Geelong.
+There are at least 100 surviving or part surviving prefabricated buildings, which in 2021 were to be nominated for World Heritage significance.

 Markets were a type of structure that lent themselves to prefabrication and shipping, such as the structure of the Mercado Centrale in Santiago, Chile, which was shipped out from Glasgow firm Laidlaw & Sons in 1869.
 The Marché en Fer (Iron Market) in Port-au-Prince, Haiti, fabricated in Paris, was reputedly intended as a railway station for Cairo in 1891 but was purchased by the Haitian government instead.

 An early type of completely prefabricated building was the large storage shed at dockyards.
 The Boat Shed (Number 78) at Sheerness Naval Dockyards, built 1856–60, is constructed entirely of a cast and wrought iron members, braced as portal frames, with extensive window and timber infill panels forming the external walls.
 Though not entirely of cast iron, it is the earliest large metal framed building still standing, and a pioneer in the development metal frames.

-Watson's Hotel in Mumbai was prefabricated in England and built in 1867–69, using brick infill panels in a heavy and decorative cast-iron frame and is the oldest completely cast iron framed building (as opposed to market or shed) in the world.
+Watson's Hotel in Mumbai was prefabricated in England and built in 1867–69, using brick infill panels in a heavy and decorative cast-iron frame and is one of the largest completely cast iron framed building (as opposed to market or shed) in the world.
 Possibly the largest prefabricated cast iron structure is the Bulgarian St. Stephen Church in Istanbul, shipped out from Vienna in the late 1890s.